Import Terraform Configuration

 When importing real infrastructure, consult the provider documentation to learn

 what each argument does.
-This will help you to determine how to handle any
+This will help you determine how to handle any

 errors or warnings from the plan step.
-For instance, the documentation for the
+For example, the documentation for the

 links